Behaviour Support Plans (BSP) for Residential Aged Care

 • Repetitive actions or questions.

-Once the situation has been resolved, the changed behaviour should be appropriately reported (DSA 2021a).
+Once the situation has been resolved, the changed behaviour should be appropriately reported (DSA 2021).

-This step involves using the ABC Approach to Behaviour Management in order to gain a greater understanding of why the resident is behaving in this way and identify any underlying causes (DSA 2021a).
+This step involves using the ABC Approach to Behaviour Management to better understand why the resident is behaving this way and identify any underlying causes (DSA 2022).

 For more information on the ABC approach, see the Article: Behaviour Management and BPSD.